 IIBA’s Guide to Product Ownership Analysis discusses each of the seven domains in detail and covers the integration of Product Ownership and Business Analysis.
 Developed with Product Owners and Agile team members in mind, the guide explores roles and responsibilities in product management, how to apply Agile and Product Ownership Analysis, plus, it includes more than 50 case studies and 25 techniques for applying POA to help you maximize product value and create better business outcomes.

 Uncover the framework, context, techniques, and competencies that can give you an advantage with a FREE copy of the Introduction to Product Ownership Analysis.
-Download the Introduction to Product Ownership Analysis today and gain access the information you need to be successful.
+Download the Introduction to Product Ownership Analysis today and gain access to the information you need to be successful.

 Learn more at iiba.org/CPOA